 Unhealthy Principle #1: Refined/Processed Foods and Nutrient Deficiencies

 A review article in 2014, concluded that patients with acne should decrease their intake of high glycemic foods.
-The reason being that foods high in refined carbohydrates increase insulin which can begin a cascade of events resulting in hormonal shifts promoting acne, like increased testosterone, for example.
+The reason is that foods high in refined carbohydrates increase insulin which can begin a cascade of events resulting in hormonal shifts promoting acne, like increased testosterone, for example.

 In addition, most high glycemic foods are stripped of real nutrition.
-This includes foods like white pasta, white bread, and starchy potatoes unlike nutritious foods like kale, quinoa and lentils.
+This includes foods like white pasta, white bread, and starchy potatoes unlike nutritious foods like kale, quinoa, and lentils.
 The mineral and nutrient content is much different.
 Therefore, a diet that is predominantly based on empty calorie foods will not provide enough dietary sources of key nutrients like vitamin A and zinc which are important for skin health.
 On the other hand, nutritionally dense foods like orange veggies and dark leafy greens are rich in vitamin A and beef, eggs, and seafood are great sources of zinc.

 Unhealthy Principle #2: Poor Gastrointestinal Health

 The skin-gut connection is multifactorial and connects primarily by the health of your gut flora.
-Impaired gut flora has far reaching consequences affecting nutrient assimilation, inflammation and even insulin signaling.
-In order to have healthy gut flora you need to minimize feeding the harmful bacteria and introduce good bacteria on a regular basis.
+Impaired gut flora has far-reaching consequences affecting nutrient assimilation, inflammation and even insulin signaling.
+In order to have healthy gut flora, you need to minimize feeding the harmful bacteria and introduce good bacteria on a regular basis.

-With that in mind, a 2016 study showed that supplementing with probiotics improved adult acne via insulin regulation and another study showed that probiotics helped with skin inflammation by regulating the immune response.
+With that in mind, a 2016 study showed that supplementing with probiotics improved adult acne via insulin regulation, and another study showed that probiotics helped with skin inflammation by regulating the immune response.

 Unhealthy Principle #3: Insufficient Liver Detoxification and Low Antioxidant Activity